stealthly/minotaur/README.md

 Alternatively, you can use Supervisor image to manage AWS-related stuff.

 Optionally you might also want to register your account on Bastion, to have SSH access to instances.
-Info about how to do it can be found in README in infrastructure/aws/bastion folder.
+Info about how to do it can be found in [README](infrastructure/aws/bastion).

+First of all, fork this repo and populate your users folder like it is told in Bastion readme.
+Don't forget to specify your repository url while deploying bastion.

 ###CloudFormation basics
 CFN template is a JSON file that describes all the resources/relations/variables/etc for particular logical entity.